 - ASUS ZenFone V

 - Moto E5 Play

 Motorola’s most popular and successful smartphone was the Moto G from 2013.
 It’s what started the high-end budget smartphone trend and they haven’t slowed down since.
 Every year Motorola makes our best cheap phones list and the all-new Moto G6 for 2018 tops it.

-Packing a gorgeous 5.7-inch Full HD display inside a premium all metal and glass phone, the Moto G6 is the best phone you can get for the money.
+Packing a fancy 5.7-inch Full HD display inside a premium all metal and glass phone, the Moto G6 is the best cheap phone for the money.
 It has everything you’d expect from a phone in 2018.
 Small bezels around the screen, dual rear cameras, a fingerprint scanner, and good performance.
 Don’t forget 3GB of RAM, 32GB of storage, and microSD.
 You also get Turbocharging, all-day battery life, up-to-date software, and support for every major carrier.
 It’s unlocked and works on Verizon, AT&T, T-Mobile, Sprint and more.

 Believe it or not, Nokia actually makes some pretty excellent Android phones.
 And for 2018, the new Nokia 6.1 is one of the best phones for the money.
 You get a premium, durable, attractive design with a big 5.5-inch screen at an affordable price.